 I mentioned on Day 1 meeting my tentmate Harold.
 We got along well and over the week he became my friend on the ride.
 He tended to wake up and head out earlier than I did (I was still trying to catch-up on sleep from the week before, a very foolish predicament to find myself in) but from time to time we would overlap and keep to the same schedule, which we did after we got through Day 4’s ride.
 By then both of us were exhausted and angry.

 That was the first grumble.
-The other grumble was how pressed for time I was.
+The other grumble was how pressed for time I kept feeling.
 One thing I had learned on all my other long distance rides is that the only way one can do them is by simplifying one’s life.
 The only thing one should need to do that day is pedal.
 Nothing else, apart from eating and sleeping and hydrating.
 There can be no additional stress whatsoever or it will eat up all your energy.
-But on this ride each day’s route was only open for so long (usually 6:30am through 7:00pm), and while 12+ hours sounds like plenty of time to get all the miles done, what with needing to pack up and eat it was hard to get up and out on the road before 7:30am, and even the quickest rest stop took 30 minutes, what with needing to park the bike and then stand in line for food and portapotties.
+But on this ride each day’s route was only open for so long (usually 6:30am through 7:00pm), and while 12+ hours sounds like plenty of time to get all the miles done, what with needing to pack up and eat breakfast it was hard to get up and out on the road before 7:30am, and even the quickest rest stop took 30 minutes, what with needing to park the bike and then stand in line for food and portapotties.
 Lunch also generally took me an hour, especially when I needed to visit Sports Med again.
-So while I had thought I made good time up the Evil Twins, soon after I kept feeling like I was running late, and the danger with running late was that if you were behind schedule coming into a rest stop, they would “sweep” you up and take you into the next one, and then you’d have to ride the bus all the way into the next camp.
+So while I had thought I made good time up the Evil Twins, soon after I kept having the ominous sensation I was running late.
+The danger with running late was that if you were behind schedule coming into a rest stop, they would “sweep” you up and take you into the next one, and then you’d have to ride the bus all the way into the camp for the night, instead of finishing that day’s route.
 While it was nice to have that vehicular support in case of disaster, I felt I owed it to myself and the donors who had enabled my ride to actually ride every mile, and I didn’t want to miss a single one because of a scheduling snafu.